SKOOTA GAMES IndieGames Notebook Interview

 Quoted from the text

 SOMI, who has been in the legal field in Busan, South Korea for nearly 20 years, has released six works over the past decade, including the "Guilt Trilogy" consisting of 'REPLICA,' 'LEGAL DUNGEON,' and 'The Wake.'
-He has garnered attention for his works that primarily convey social messages, and this time he expressed a desire to create "a world completely separate from himself," which has sparked great interest among users who enjoyed 'Unsolved Cases.'
+He has attracted attention for his works that primarily convey social messages, and this time he expressed a desire to create "a world completely separate from himself," which has sparked great interest among users who enjoyed 'Unsolved Cases.'

 Today, SKOOTA conducted an interview with SOMI, an indie creator gaining global attention beyond Korea.
-We want to vividly convey the behind-the-scenes stories about the production of this work and the thoughts embedded within it, touching on aspects that any user who has played his games would be curious about.
+We want to vividly convey the behind-the-scenes stories about the production of this work and the thoughts embedded within it, focusing on aspects that any user who has played his games would be curious about.

 SOMI